Essential renormalisation group: Wilson-Fisher Fixed point

 where $\Theta(k^2 - z)$ is the Heaviside theta function.
 This choice of the cutoff function leads to a particularly simple closed form of Eqs.\ \eqref{eq:flowVF}.
 Being interested in critical scaling solutions of the RG flow, we transition to dimensionless variables such that the dimensionless field is given by $\varphi=k^{-\frac{1}{2}} \phi$ and the dimensionless functions are defined by $v = k^{-3} V$ and $f = k^{-\frac{1}{2}} F$.
 The equations \eqref{eq:flowVF} then read

-We note that the constant $b= 1/(6 \pi^2)$ can also be set to any positive real value $b \to \kappa^2 b$ since this is equivalent to performing the redefinitions $v_t(\varphi) \to v_t(\kappa \varphi )/\kappa^2 $, $f_t(\varphi) \to f_t(\kappa \varphi)/\kappa$ and then rescaling the field by $\varphi \to \varphi/\kappa$.
+The constant $b$ takes the value $b= 1/(6 \pi^2)$, however we note that $b$ can also be set to any positive real value $b \to \kappa^2 b$ since this is equivalent to performing the redefinitions $v_t(\varphi) \to v_t(\kappa \varphi )/\kappa^2 $, $f_t(\varphi) \to f_t(\kappa \varphi)/\kappa$ and then rescaling the field by $\varphi \to \varphi/\kappa$.
+Choosing $b$ to take other values can be useful for numerical purposes, however, all our results are presented for $b= 1/(6 \pi^2)$.
 Let us stress at this point that equations \eqref{eq:3dcase_flow} have a simpler form as compared to the analogous equations~\cite{Defenu:2017} in the standard scheme using \eqref{eqns:Litim}.
 In particular, in the minimal essential scheme, the $Q$-functionals \eqref{eq:qfunctional} are simple rational functions of $v^{(2)}$ and $v^{(3)}$, whereas in the standard scheme they involve transcendental functions.